Skip to main content

 Taxation

 a.
-Positive movable capital returns: exemption
+Positive capital gains: exemption

 • Individual Long-Term Savings Account and its acronym (CIALP): Income from the transfer of own capital to third parties (Art.
 25.2 Law Personal Income Tax ).

 b.
-Negative movable capital returns
+Negative capital gains

 Mobilization of economic rights